The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures: Introduction

-We also denote by $B_{\alpha}:=\{n\in\mathbb{Z}||\alpha_{n}|\leq k\}$, $U_{\alpha}:=\{n\in\mathbb{Z}||\alpha_{n}|> k\}$.
-The uniqueness of the solution implies that $u_{prop}$ vanishes.
+For the square root function, we take the branch cut along the negative imaginary axis.
+Throughout this paper, we denote by $B_{\alpha} := \{n \in \mathbb{Z} \mid |\alpha_{n}| \leq k\}$ and $U_{\alpha} := \{n \in \mathbb{Z} \mid |\alpha_{n}| > k\}$.
+The uniqueness of the solution implies that $u_{guide}$ vanishes.
 However, as was shown in \cite{Kirsch1}, for certain $\gamma(x)$ and $k$ that satisfy our assumption, there are possibly $\alpha$s such that the corresponding Rayleigh radiating condition is not enough to guarantee the uniqueness of a solution to \eqref{Hequ}.
-These $\alpha$s are called propagating values, and the corresponding $u_{prop}$s are called propagating modes which destroy the uniqueness; see the detailed definition in Definition \ref{def1}.
+These $\alpha$s are called propagative wave numbers, and the corresponding $u_{guide}$s are called guided modes which destroy the uniqueness; see the detailed definition in Definition \ref{def1}.

-The mathematical analysis on the above scattering problem has attracted the attention of numerous researchers, whose main concern is a suitable description of a scattering condition in the $x_{2}$ direction which guarantees the uniqueness of the scattering problem while including the propagating modes.
-Starting from \cite{Fliss2}, using the limiting absorption principle with the Floquet-Bloch transformation, the characterization of propagating modes in a closed waveguide problem was performed, while \cite{Kirsch1} was the first to apply the transformation to the case of a semi-open waveguide problem to derive the suitable scattering condition, and further development in the case of scattering by locally perturbed periodic structures can be seen in \cite{Kirsch2,Kirsch3,Kirsch4,Fliss2,Fliss3,Lechleiter,Nosich}.
+The mathematical analysis on the above scattering problem has attracted the attention of numerous researchers, whose main concern is to provide a suitable description of a radiation condition that guarantees the uniqueness of solution to the scattering problem while including the guided modes.
+Starting from \cite{Fliss2}, using the limiting absorption principle with the Floquet-Bloch transformation, the characterization of guided modes in a closed waveguide problem was performed, while \cite{Kirsch1} was the first to apply the transformation to the case of a semi-open waveguide problem to derive the suitable scattering condition, and further development in the case of scattering by locally perturbed periodic structures can be found in \cite{Kirsch2,Kirsch3,Kirsch4,Fliss2,Fliss3,Lechleiter,Nosich}.